klukvenka/Webpack-5-Course/3. CSS Loaders/readme.md

-** Implementation here is not important.
-The main focus is adding css loader**
+`Note: the implementation here is not important.
+The main focus is adding css loader`

 It is the same application as in the section "1.
 Getting Started" + some css